 After I took a ten-year detour into full-time screenwriting and showrunning, my directing plans came full circle when I directed the two-hour series finale of X Company in Budapest.
 A two-hour story that unfolded within a single screen day, it felt like shooting a feature (only with less prep time).
 Surrounded by crew and cast I’d been working with for three years, I was overwhelmed by how much I’d had the good fortune to learn behind the scenes, with this show and Flashpoint.
 On location, in the writing room, in production meetings, in editing, 103 episodes of TV drama… All of that experience came into focus when it was my turn in the director’s chair.
 I loved every second of it.

-This spring I had the serious pleasure of directing on the sci-fi comedy/adventure Killjoys (Syfy/Space) and this summer I'm off to Winnipeg to do a couple of episodes of the legal drama Burden of Truth (CBC).
-Once that's done I'm back by Mark's side as we develop our next show... which we're eager to talk about once it's official.
+So alongside the other TV-show-creating business, I’ve launched myself as a freelance episodic director.
+Earlier this year I had the serious pleasure of directing on the sci-fi comedy/adventure Killjoys (Syfy/Space), followed by a summer in Winnipeg shooting a couple of episodes of the legal drama Burden of Truth (CBC).
+Now I’m back by Mark's side as we develop our next show... which we're eager to talk about once it's official.

 Behind-the-scenes look at the making of the two-part series finale of X Company, featuring interviews with lead actors, as well as Morgenstern and Ellis.